nfgallimore/TextAnalyzer/README.md

 ### Test Driven Development
 Each method in the TextAnalyzer class was developed using Test Driven Development.
 You can check the commits to view the stages and progression of how I wrote this program using TDD.
 ### Assumptions
-Two important assumptions I made were that each string was to be treated as case insensitive.
+- Each string is case insensitive.
 E.g., `the` was equal to `The`.
-The second assumption I had to make was the ordering for the final most common output.
-I implemented a tie breaker in case there were two strings that had the same frequency: alphabetical order.
-Thus, if two strings were identical in frequency, the tie breaker to consider which ranked first was it's alphabetical order.
+- If two strings were identical in frequency, the tie breaker to consider which ranked first was it's alphabetical order.
 ### Logic Execution
+#### ReadFile
+First I read the content of the text file into a string using the `TextAnalyzer.ReadFile` method.
+#### Split String
-First I read in the text file using the TextAnalyzer.ReadFile method.
-With that string I replace all non alphabetical (or space) characters with String.empty.
-I then split the string using the space characters.
+I then replace all non alphabetical and non space characters with String.empty to remove punctuation and any unneeded symbols.
+I then split the now space separated string (that contains only words) via the space characters.
+That results in an array of strings representing each word in the text file.
+Note that I call .toLower on this array and convert all the strings to lower case.
+#### Create Frequency Dictionary
+I then take the string array and convert it into a dictionary of <string, int> and sum up the amount of times that each string occurs into the int value of the dictionary.
+#### Create Stem Frequency Dictionary
+Now that there is a mapping of how often each string occurs, I can take and convert this dictionary<string, int> into another dictionary<string, int> of just the stem words.
+I iterate over the original dictionary and find the stem of the key word, I then insert this as a new record or update an existing record in the new stemmed dictionary to track the number of times this stem word occurs.
+This stemmed dictionary is the final data structure of the program that is easily iterated through and printed.

 ## Output
 ### Declaration of Independence
     right 10